How to Find a Divorce Record in Tennessee

 - Spouses’ Personal Information (Form 2)

-- Civil Case Cover Sheet or a summons
+- Civil Case Cover Sheet or a Summons

 - Title IV-D Information Form (Form 10) (only needed if one or both parents receive benefits from the State of Tennessee or child support).